 ON THIS PAGE: You will learn about how doctors describe the growth and spread of DIG.
-This is called the stage and grade.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+This is called the grade.
+To see other pages, use the menu on the side of your screen.

-WHO grade I: Includes distinct, unconnected tumors that are less likely to spread and can often be successfully treated with only the surgical removal of the tumor.
-(This is the grade given to DIG by the WHO.)
+The World Health Organization (WHO) classifies DIG as a grade I tumor.
+A grade I tumor includes distinct, unconnected tumors that are less likely to spread and can often be successfully treated with only the surgical removal of the tumor.

 A recurrent tumor is a tumor that has come back after treatment.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis .

 Information about the tumor will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options .
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.